vectordotdev/vector/docs/CONTRIBUTING.md

 ### New sources, sinks, and transforms

 If you're contributing a new source, sink, or transform to Vector, thank you that's way cool!
-There's a few steps you need think about if you want to make sure we can merge your contribution.
+There's a few steps you need to think about if you want to make sure we can merge your contribution.
 We're here to help you along with these steps, but they are a blocker to getting a new integration released.

 To merge a new source, sink, or transform, you need to: